 We are subject to income taxes in the United States and certain foreign jurisdictions.
 We record income tax expense based on our estimates of future payments, which include reserves for uncertain tax positions in multiple tax jurisdictions, and valuation allowances related to certain net deferred tax assets, including net operating loss carryforwards.
 At any one time, many tax years are subject to audit by various taxing jurisdictions.
 The results of these audits and negotiations with taxing authorities may affect the ultimate settlement of these issues.
 Under United States federal and state income tax laws, if over a rolling three-year period, the cumulative change in our ownership exceeds 50%, our ability to utilize our net operating loss carryforwards to offset future taxable income may be limited.
 Changes in ownership can occur due to transactions in our stock or the issuance of additional shares of our common stock or, in certain circumstances, securities convertible into our common stock.
 Certain transactions we have completed, including our going private transaction in June 2008, and the sale of shares contemplated in our initial public offering and this offering may impact the timing of the utilization of our net operating loss carryforwards.
-Furthermore, it is possible that transactions in our stock that may not be within our control may cause us to exceed the 50% our net operating loss carryforwards to settle our tax obligations.
+Furthermore, it is possible that transactions in our stock that may not be within our control may cause us to exceed the 50% cumulative change threshold and may impose a limitation on the utilization of our net operating loss carryforwards would increase the use of cash to settle our tax obligations.
 We expect that throughout the year there could be ongoing variability in our quarterly tax rates as events occur and exposures are evaluated.